imrinahru/my-site-fresh/content/03_Events/Wired University Lecture with Yasuaki Kakehi & Dominique Chen.md

 It also inspired me to value users' bodily experience as a core element of experimentation.

-We are rushing to develop the most powerful AI (system), but it's actually more important than ever to design _the context, the narrative_, in which we live with this AI.
+We are rushing to develop the most powerful AI (system), but it's actually more important than ever to design _the context, the narrative_, in which we live with AI.

 Some _how might we questions_ that we can start thinking about:
 - How to preserve the autonomy and self-reflection of the user?

 More fundamentally,
-- What is the right distance between humans and AI, depending on different use cases, such as education, and, care?
+- What is the right distance between humans and AI (depending on different use cases, such as education, care) ?
-- What activities and roles can be entrusted to AI, and what should not (even if we can), taking into account both short and long-term consequence?
+- What activities and roles can be entrusted to AI, and what should not (even if we can, taking into account short-/long-term consequence) ?

 In the end of the day, every single question we have can be a valid question.
-It is therefore a valid question to pursue the most powerful, human-replacing AI, but it will never be a relevant question as a human being.
+It is therefore a valid question to pursue the most powerful, human-replacing AI.
+However, it will never be a relevant question for human kind moving forward.